-Electricity

-Repair category 1

-Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
-The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
+Repair category 2 Notes The electrical installation is of an older style, likely to be reaching the end of its normal life expectancy.
+It is good practice to have the installation checked and upgraded in accordance with current standards and codes of practice by a qualified electrician.
+It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.

+Ø Gas Repair category 1 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
+Current good practice states that gas pipes and meters should be positioned in areas with good accessibility and should be spaced at least 150mm (6 inches) from electricity meters, switchboards, electric cables, sockets, telecommunication

 Gas

 Repair category 1

-Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.

-Gas
+Notes cables, consumer units and/or any other conductors.

+F Water, plumbing and bathroom fittings

 Repair category 1

-Notes Current good practice states that gas pipes and meters should be positioned in areas with good accessibility and should be spaced at least 150mm (6 inches) from electricity meters, switchboards, electric cables, sockets, telecommunication cables, consumer units and/or any other conductors.

-Water, plumbing and bathroom fittings

-Repair category 1

 Notes No significant visible defects.
+It is good practice to regularly check the seals around the shower trays.

 Heating and hot water

 Repair category 1

 Notes No significant visible defects.
-It is good practice to have the heating system checked on change of occupancy and annually thereafter by a Gas Safe engineer.
+It is good practice to have the heating system checked on change of occupancy and annually thereafter by a gas safe engineer.